Probabilistic Representation and Approximation for Coupled Systems of Variational Inequalities: Numerical issues

 \section{Numerical issues}

 The numerical resolution of systems of variational inequalities of the form \reff{SVI}-\reff{SVIT} usually relies on the use of iterated free boundary.
 We first solve the system without boundary condition and consider recursively the system constrained by the boundary condition coming from the previous iteration.
-In a switching problem, we constrain the solution associated to $n+1$ possible switches by the obstacle built with the solution where only $n$ switches are allowed.
+In a switching problem, we constrain the solution associated to $n+1$ possible switches by the obstacle built from the solution where only $n$ switches are allowed.
 Such a numerical approach is computationally demanding.
-We detail here a natural convergent algorithm based on the approximation of the solution to the corresponding constrained BSDE with jump \reff{BSDEgen}-\reff{cons}.
-We combine a penalization procedure with the discrete time scheme studied by \cite{boueli08} and the statistical estimation projection presented in \cite{GobLemWar}.
+We present here a natural convergent algorithm based on the approximation of the solution to the corresponding constrained BSDE with jumps \reff{BSDEgen}-\reff{cons}.
+We combine a penalization procedure with the discrete-time scheme studied by Bouchard and Elie (2008) and the statistical estimation projection presented in Gobet et al. (2006).
 Thanks to the previous Feynman-Kac representation, this gives rise to a convergent probabilistic algorithm solving coupled systems of variational inequalities.
-Let fix an initial condition $e\in E$ and omit it in the notations for ease of presentation.
+We fix an initial condition $e\in E$ and omit it in the expressions for ease of presentation.
 Suppose that {\bf (H0)}-{\bf (H1)}-{\bf (H2)} holds.
-The algorithm divides in three steps.
+The algorithm is divided in three steps.